Scott sisters

 Jamie and Gladys Scott, often referred to as the Scott sisters, are two African-American sisters who were convicted of orchestrating a 1993 armed robbery in Forest, Mississippi, after accomplices made a plea deal.
-Each sister received double life sentences, This sentence has been criticized as too severe by a number of civil rights activists and prominent commentators on the grounds that the sisters had no previous criminal record and the robbery netted no more than eleven dollars.
+Each sister received double life sentences.
+This sentence has been criticized as too severe by a number of civil rights activists and prominent commentators on the grounds that the sisters had no previous criminal record and the robbery netted no more than eleven dollars.

 Their convictions were upheld by the Mississippi Court of Appeals in 1996.
 The U.S. Supreme Court denied both their petition for appeal in 1997 and an appeal to vacate the conviction in 1998.
 Mississippi Governor Haley Barbour denied a petition for clemency in 2006.

 On December 29, 2010, Governor Barbour suspended their sentence on the condition that Gladys donate a kidney to her ailing sister, who was suffering kidney failure and required dialysis.
 The two women were released from prison on January 7, 2011.
 They moved to Pensacola, Florida.
-It is anticipated that they will remain on parole and pay a supervision fee to the state of Florida for the rest of their lives.
+It was anticipated that they will remain on parole and pay a supervision fee to the state of Florida for the rest of their lives.

 Early life

-Jamie Scott was born in 1972; her younger sister was born in 1974.
+Jamie Scott was born in 1972; Gladys, her younger sister was born in 1974.
 Their mother was Evelyn Rasco.
 They attended local schools.
-Jamie has a son, Richard, born before she went to prison.
+Jamie has a son, Richard, who was born before she went to prison.